errbotio/errbot/docs/user_guide/plugin_development/logging.rst

 Logging
 -------

 Logging information on what your plugin is doing can be a tremendous asset when managing your bot in production, especially when something is going wrong.

-Err uses the standard Python `logging <https://docs.python.org/3/library/logging.html>`_ library to log messages internally and provides a logger for your own plugins to use as well as `self.log`.
+Errbot uses the standard Python `logging <https://docs.python.org/3/library/logging.html>`_ library to log messages internally and provides a logger for your own plugins to use as well as `self.log`.
 You can use this logger to log status messages to the log like this:

 .. code-block:: python